Allegro-Leon-Li/AirbnbNewUserBookings/README.md

 # TravelRecommendationSys
 This repository is for EC601 class project.
+The topic and database is selected from kaggle.com
+#####If you are not building the django project, you can visit our web at: http://django.us-east-1.elasticbeanstalk.com/
-The topic and database is selected from kaggle.com To get the website running, it's preferable to have Python 3.5 installed, along with pip.
+To get the website running, it's preferable to have Python 3.5 installed, along with pip.
 Here are some instructions:
 1. Install Django by 'pip install django', or by some other methods: https://docs.djangoproject.com/en/1.10/topics/install/
 2. Install Django-Rest-Framework by 'pip install djangorestframework'. ref: http://www.django-rest-framework.org/#installation